PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Option 1: Grid-Optional Systems

-This approach is ideal for:
+This approach works well for:

-• Homeowners who want resilience during outages
+• Homeowners who want outage resilience

 • Anyone who wants control without fully disconnecting